 A psychological gymnasium is indispensable; fortunately we have it in life itself.

 The path of family life with its infinite, sometimes painful details, is the best chamber of the gymnasium.

 The productive and creative job through which we earn our daily bread is another chamber of marvels.

-To live from instant to instant in a state of alert perception, alert novelty, like the watchman in time of war, is both essential and imperative if we really want to dissolve the pluralized “I.”
+If we really want to dissolve the pluralized “I,” then it is both essential and imperative to live from instant to instant in a state of alert perception, alert novelty, like the watchman in time of war.

-In human interrelations, in the co-existence with our fellow human beings, there are infinite possibilities of Self-discovery.
+In human interrelations, in coexistence with our fellow human beings, there are infinite possibilities of self-discovery.

 Any intimate defect is multi-faceted and has diverse links and roots which have to be studied judiciously.

-Self-revelation is possible when there is complete comprehension of the defect that we sincerely want to eliminate.
+When there is complete comprehension of the defect that we sincerely want to eliminate, self-revelation is possible.

 Superficial changes serve no purpose.
 We urgently need, without postponement, in-depth change.

 Comprehension is the first step, elimination the second.